Overview of North Carolina Taxes

 Mecklenburg County

 One of the most populous counties in North Carolina, Mecklenburg County encompasses the city of Charlotte as well as several of its suburbs.
-The average effective property tax rate in Mecklenburg County is 1.03%, which ranks as the 13th-highest rate in the state.
+The effective property tax rate in Mecklenburg County, home to Charlotte, is 0.80%, just above the statewide average.
+If you have questions about how property taxes can affect your overall financial plans, a financial advisor in Charlotte can help you out.

 Wake County